 Minimally Invasive Approaches

-If imaging tests suggest there is a mass on the ovary but there are no signs of the spread of cancer to other reproductive organs, or other parts of the body such as the liver or colon, doctors may be able to remove just the ovary.
+If imaging tests suggest there is a mass on the ovary but there are no signs of the spread of cancer to other reproductive organs, or other distant parts of the body such as the liver or colon, doctors may be able to remove the ovary and all other disease using small incisions.
 They use a minimally invasive approach, such as laparoscopy or robotic-assisted surgery.

 The ovary is then sent for tissue evaluation by a pathologist.
 If the test results show the tumor is benign, no more surgery is needed.
-If cancer is detected, either minimally invasive or open surgery is performed to further evaluate surrounding tissue.
+If cancer is detected, either minimally invasive or open surgery is performed to further evaluate surrounding tissue, often during the same surgical procedure.

 Laparoscopic surgery can reduce recovery time and result in less scarring than open surgery, which requires a larger incision.